f5devcentral/access-labs/class1/module1/lab02.rst

 #.
 Click **Access Policy**

- .. note::  This page will display any objects used that are used within the policy, but built outside of Visual Policy.
+    .. note::  Object builts outside visual policy editor, but used within the policy are displayed here.

 #.
 Click **Edit Access Policy for Profile "server1-psp"** to open Visual Policy Editor(VPE) in a new tab.